 A3 is not directly testable.
-But it is unlikely to hold if the change in student characteristics at the school-grade-subject-year level is correlated with ΔQ{sgmt} .
-Tests like this are a standard approach to probing the validity of a quasi-experiment,
+But it is unlikely to hold if the change in student characteristics at the school-grade-subject-year level is correlated with $\Delta Q{sgmt}$ .
+Tests of this are a standard approach to probing the validity of a quasi-experiment, and are analogous to tests of successful randomization in true experiments.
+The most useful characteristics for such a test are those that are predictive of outcomes but are not caused by grade-g teachers.
+Rothstein (2010) uses this method to assess teacher-level VA estimates, finding that students' teacher assignments are correlated with the students' test scores in earlier grades.